jaswindersingh2/RNAcmap2/README.md

 3. `conda activate venv_rnacmap2`

-## Install DCA predictor using following commands:
+## Install DCA predictor using following commands

 For mfDCA and plmDCA: